Daynar100/WarframeInventoryAuditor/README.md

 The Zip folder contains an installer.
 Unzip everything and run setup.exe to install.
 You can uninstall from the add/remove programs menu in windows.

+There is a very basic website for using the nonscanning functionality.
+It can be accessed at https://william-n-ulrich.github.io/WarframeInventoryAuditor.
+Note that it does not actively update prices, and that I need to manually update prices daily in order to keep it up to date.

 Currently it contains the main inventory scanner, relics and mod analysis forms, and a form to show and compare item rewards in 4 relics (useful during relic runs).
 I am not very experienced with any of the tools used, so code is likely subpar and not free of bugs.
 The warframe market api specifies a maximum of 3rps, which is why it may take a while for things to load the first time around.